gradio-app/gradio/README.md

 Gradio is licensed under the Apache License 2.0

 ## See more:

-Find more info on usage here: www.gradio.app.
+You can find many more examples (like GPT-2, model comparison, multiple inputs, and numerical interfaces) as well as more info on usage on our website: www.gradio.app

 See, also, the accompanying paper: ["Gradio: Hassle-Free Sharing and Testing of ML Models in the Wild"](https://arxiv.org/pdf/1906.02569.pdf), *ICML HILL 2019*, and please use the citation below.